TheStreet Lowers Compass Diversified (NYSE:CODI) to C

-TheStreet lowered shares of Compass Diversified (NYSE:CODI – Get Rating) from a b- rating to a c rating in a research report released on Monday morning, TheStreetRatingsTable reports.
+Compass Diversified (NYSE:CODI – Get Rating) was downgraded by stock analysts at TheStreet from a “b-” rating to a “c” rating in a research note issued to investors on Monday, TheStreetRatingsTable reports.

 Compass Diversified is a private equity firm specializing in add on acquisitions, buyouts, industry consolidation, recapitalization, late stage and middle market investments.
 It seeks to invest in niche industrial or branded consumer companies, manufacturing, distribution, consumer products, business services sector, safety & security, electronic components, food, foodservice.